BarthesSimpson/projectEuler/README.md

 [Project Euler](https://projecteuler.net) has a bunch of math problems that I plan to tackle in my (endangered, possibly extinct) spare time.
 They are easier to solve in python, but I decided to take them on in ES6 for an added challenge.

+Occasionally, I've take short-cuts, but for the most part I've tried to implement everything from scratch and avoid falling back on libraries like bigInt that make some problems trivial.

 ## Getting Started

 The solutions can be run using `node {/path/to/solution/}`.
 Helper functions have unit tests that require Jasmine as a dependency, so if you want to run those you need to run `npm i` (one time) to install that.
 Then run `npm test` to execute the tests.